felipezarco/monokai-hacker/README.md

 # Monokai Hacker
-## VSCode Theme Monokai Hacker High Contrast Matrix Terminal Colorblind
+## Monokai Hacker High Contrast Matrix Terminal Colorblind

 Are you searching for a Terminal/Monokai-inspired theme that still covers ALL Syntax and Keyword Highlighting?